Personal, Inc.

 Personal (also referred to as Personal.com or Personal, Inc.) was a consumer personal data service and identity management system for individuals to aggregate, manage and reuse their own data.
-It merged with digi.me in August 2017, a business in Europe that has the same business model of empowering people with their data.
+It merged with digi.me in August 2017, a business in Europe that has the same business model.
 The combined company is called digi.me.
 One of its product lines, a collaborative data management and information security solution for the workplace called TeamData, was spun off as a new company as a result of the merger.